abhishekmishra/ne0luv/src/vector.md

 methods, we use this mechanism to provide arithmetic operations for vectors.

 ## Header

+The header is self-explanatory and provides some minimal info about the file in standard documentation format.
+All the class and method documentation in the program also uses the same format.

 ```lua { code_file="vector.lua" }
 --- vector.lua - A simple vector class.
 Similar to the Vector implementation in